kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 ### Services

 Services depend on `--service-cluster-ip-range` for `ClusterIP` assignment.
-A dualstack cluster can have this flag configured as `--services-cluster-ip-range=<cidr>,<cidr>` or `--services-cluster-ip-range=<cidr>`.
+A dualstack cluster can have this flag configured as either `--services-cluster-ip-range=<cidr>,<cidr>` or `--services-cluster-ip-range=<cidr>`.
 The following rules apply: